alexbunardzic/digitalexprt/_posts/2015-07-03-development-or-engineering.markdown

 date: 2015-07-03T20:07:03-07:00
 ---

 When it comes to building and delivering software, things seem somehow different from the way they appear in other, non-virtual activities.
-For example, in the construction business we may have developers and engineers, however developers are focused on managing the _process_ of building and delivering, while engineers are focused on ensuring the _product quality_ by adhering to engineering principles.
+For example, in the construction business we may have developers and engineers, but their roles seem to differ from the roles assigned to them in the software delivery business.
+In the construction business, developers are focused on managing the _process_ of building and delivering, while engineers are focused on ensuring the _product quality_ by adhering to engineering principles.
 In software, on the other hand, engineers seem focused on managing the _process_ of software delivery, while developers tend to narrow their attention down to ensuring the _product quality_ by adhering to the principles of solid programming practices.

 This perception may be skewed, or even deceptive, but whichever the case may be, we need to understand the differences between software development and software engineering.
 So, in my view: